 \section{Experiments}

-We first describe implementation details and introduce evaluation metrics as well as datasets in the experiments.
-The effectiveness of our model is validated by ablation studies and comparisons with other the state-of-the-art image translation methods.
-We then discuss limitations of the SoloGAN method.
+We describe implementation details (including network and training details) and then introduce evaluation metrics as well as datasets in the experiments.
+The effectiveness of our model is validated by ablation studies and comparisons with other state-of-the-art I2I translation methods.
+We then discuss the limitations of the SoloGAN method.